-As lawmen sought the three suspects, on December 10 Deputy Sheriff William Rea chastised the newspapers for printing TMI (too much information) about the investigation.
+As lawmen sought the three suspects, on December 10 Deputy Sheriff William Rea chastised the newspapers for printing too much information about the investigation.
 Clip is from the December 11 Dallas Morning News.

 Nonetheless, the three suspects were quickly arrested.
 Phillips was arrested in Longview on December 10 and brought back to Tarrant County on “the west-bound cannon ball” of the T&P. The three men were indicted.

 Early in 1895 two sensational Fort Worth crimes were in the news.
 On January 4 the Dallas Morning News reported on the Benbrook train robbery and on the case of Dr. Henry Howard Holmes.

 At trial several Benbrook residents testified that defendants Ward and Phillips and Sullivan had reputations as honest, peaceable citizens.
 But several Benbrook residents testified to having seen the three defendants riding toward the trestle shortly before the robbery.
 One such witness was James M. Benbrook, for whom the city is named.

-When Texas & Pacific had finally laid track westward from Dallas in 1876 Mr. Benbrook had lobbied the railroad to route its track through his settlement, which originally had been named “Marinda” after benefactor Rachael Marinda Willburn Snyder.
+When Texas & Pacific had finally laid track westward from Fort Worth Mr. Benbrook had lobbied the railroad to route its track through his settlement, which originally had been named “Marinda” after benefactor Rachael Marinda Willburn Snyder.

-During the trial defendant Ward admitted to being in the vicinity of the trestle at the time of the robbery but claimed he had been there while trying to fetch home his brother-in-law Phillips, who was in the company of Sullivan.
+During the trial defendant Ward admitted to having been in the vicinity of the trestle at the time of the robbery but claimed he had been there while trying to fetch home his brother-in-law Phillips, who was in the company of Sullivan.
 Phillips and Sullivan, Ward testified, were drunk and on horseback.
 Phillips, Ward said, had been drinking a patent medicine all day.